Art-Sells/HPM/MASS/LPP/LPPCodeBase/Infrastructure/README.md

 - **Pool C:** **+15 bps** center

 > Offsetting without an “anchor” intentionally creates internal spreads so external MEV can arb and then **mint** (via the atomic flow below).

+- Test if prices are off-center, if so, then increase pool seeds

 ---